PokemonAutomation/sys-botbase-cpp/README.md

 4. Open the `.sln` with Visual Studio 2022 and build the solution.
 Alternatively, can run `MSys2`, `cd` to the cloned repository, and `make` (can optionally append ` -j$(nproc)`) to build the project.

 ## Credits
+- Thank you to olliz0r and berichan for their work on the original [sys-botbase](https://github.com/olliz0r/sys-botbase) this repository is based on.
 - Big thank you to [jakibaki](https://github.com/jakibaki/sys-netcheat) for a great sys-module base to learn and work with, as well as being helpful on the ReSwitched Discord!
 - Thanks to RTNX on Discord for bringing to my attention a nasty little bug that would very randomly cause RAM poking to go bad and the switch (sometimes) crashing as a result.
 - Thanks to Anubis for stress testing!